kazurayam/Katalon-IDEA-Combination/docs/index.md

     // get the list of TestObjectId contained in the "Object Repository" List<TestObjectId> list = accessor.getTestObjectIdList()

-    // print the absolute path of the TestObjects in the "Object Repository" list.each { TestObjectId toi ->
+    // print the absolute path of the rs files in the "Object Repository" list.each { TestObjectId toi ->
         Path relativePath = toi.getRelativePath()
         Path absolutePath = objectRepositoryDir.resolve(relativePath)
         println absolutePath
     }

 Please note that this Test Case uses the class `io.github.kazurayam.ks.testobject.ObjectRepositoryAccessor` and `io.github.kazurayam.ks.testobject.TestObjectId`.
-I will develop these classes in the `lib` subproject.
+I will develop these classes in the [`lib`](https://www.github.com/kazurayam/Katalon-IDEA-Combination/tree/develop/lib/) subproject.

-When I run this Test Case, it should print the absolute path of `*.rs` files as Test Object contained in the `Object Repository` folder in the `katlaon` subproject, like this:
+When I run this Test Case, it should print the absolute path Test Objects, which are `*.rs` files contained in the [`Object Repository`](https://www.github.com/kazurayam/Katalon-IDEA-Combination/tree/develop/katalon/Object%20Repository/) folder in the `katalon` subproject, like this:

     2025-05-06 22:09:54.068 INFO  c.k.katalon.core.main.TestCaseExecutor   - --------------------
     2025-05-06 22:09:54.073 INFO  c.k.katalon.core.main.TestCaseExecutor   - START Test Cases/misc/listTestObjects